 What It’s Like To Go Plastic Free

-What It Involves– And Means For The Wider World
+What It Involves– and Means– For The Wider World to go Plastic Free

 While corporate pollution is often a more serious and larger-scale source of environmental contamination than individual homes, practicing a low-plastic life is a good way of voting with your dollar and supporting businesses who are making the effort to reduce their footprint.
 Under pressure from consumers (and optics), many businesses have begun to reform their ways, while other businesses have sprung up to offer more competitively eco-friendly options.

 For the individual and single family households, Plastic Free July’s focus is specifically on reducing the prominence of single-use plastics (think plastic bags, water bottles, those red coffee stir sticks), while simultaneously emphasizing a decreased dependence on recycling, which they declare on their website will “never be the solution to rapidly expanding consumption”.